 - Do not put your GPS tracking device anywhere surrounded by metal, like the car’s trunk.

-- Do no install the GPS tracker on top of other electronic devices, like directional devices; there should be a few inches between electonic devices.
+- Do not install the GPS tracker on top of other electronic devices, like directional devices; there should be a few inches between electronic devices.

-- Most battery powered GPS tracking devices have weatherproof magnetic cases available.
-These allow a device to be placed right under a vehicle.
+- Most battery-powered GPS tracking devices have weatherproof magnetic cases available.
+These cases allow a tracking device to be placed under a vehicle on any metal surface.

 - Place the device near to the edge of the vehicle.
-If it is far beneath the car, it may not get a signal.
+If it is located in the centre of the car, it may not get a signal.

-The best placement can vary by vehicle.
-Due to differences in automobile manufacturers, gps devices may report perfectly on one vehicle, but not report at all from the same location on a different vehicle.
+The best placement for a GPS tracker can vary by vehicle.
+Due to differences in automobile manufacturers, GPS tracking devices may report perfectly on one vehicle, but not report at all from the same location on a different vehicle.
 There is an element of trial and error that will need to be performed by each customer, on different vehicles.
-Iit is simply not possible to test individual trackers on all vehicle models.
+It is simply not possible to test individual trackers on all vehicle models.